-Cash offers in Real estate are a real thing.
-In fact, estimates for cash offers in real estate range from 20% to as high as 57%.
-So who makes Cash offers in Real estate?
+Cash offers on houses in real estate are a real thing.
+In fact, estimates for cash offers on houses in real estate range from 20% to as high as 57%.
+So who makes Cash offers on houses?
 That’s exactly what we cover in this quick article.

 Don’t know what cash offers are?
 Read our article that covers exactly what a cash offer is.
 Also, check out how cash offers change the buying process vs. traditional offers.

 So who exactly makes cash offers on houses?